Official logo of the Commission on Ethics and Lobbying in Government

 During his tenure in the Commercial Division, Justice Austin drafted the original Statewide Rules of the Commercial Division of the Supreme Court.
 In addition, since 2004, he has served on the Pattern Jury Instruction Committee which is responsible for drafting jury charges and regularly updated commentaries on the law.

-Vice Chair Austin is the author of several articles dealing with Equitable Distribution and New York City’s Forfeiture Law, as well as an article in the Banking Law Journal entitled, “The Impact of New York’s Commercial Division on Banking Litigation.”
-Vice Chair Austin served as the President of the American College of Business Court Judges, the Theodore Roosevelt Inn of Court, and the Presiding Justice of the Judicial Section of the New York State Bar Association.
+Chair Austin is the author of several articles dealing with Equitable Distribution and New York City’s Forfeiture Law, as well as an article in the Banking Law Journal entitled, “The Impact of New York’s Commercial Division on Banking Litigation.”
+Chair Austin served as the President of the American College of Business Court Judges, the Theodore Roosevelt Inn of Court, and the Presiding Justice of the Judicial Section of the New York State Bar Association.

-Vice Chair Austin resides in Nassau county.
+Chair Austin resides in Nassau County.

 Commission Member Hon.
 LEONARD B. AUSTIN